About This Course

 - City & Guilds Advanced Technical Extended Diploma (1080) in Environmental Conservation or Countryside & Environmental*: DMM - DDD

-- International Baccalaureate Diploma (Including grade H5 in at least 1 Science)
+- International Baccalaureate Diploma (Including grade H5 in at least one science subject)

 - Welsh Baccalaureate is accepted

 - Access to HE Science*

 - T-levels: considered on a case-by-case basis.

 We are happy to accept combinations of the qualifications listed above, as well as alternative Level 3 qualifications such as City & Guilds, Access and Cambridge Technical Diplomas.